swissup/swissup.github.io/m2/extensions/hyva-easybanners/index.md

 ---
 layout: default
-title: Easy Banners
+title: Hyva Easy Banners
 description:
 keywords: banner, easybanner, easybanners
-category: Easy Banners
+category: Hyva Easy Banners
 ---

-# Easy Banners
+# Hyva Easy Banners

-Easy Banners is remarkable magento module focused on creating banners.
+Hyva Easy Banners is remarkable magento module focused on creating banners.
 It follows the effect of banners advertising.
 Place the relevant call-to-action content on the banner and make it encouraging to visit your store.